laibaashfaq1/Growth_Mindset_Challenge/README.md

 # "Growth_Mindset_Challenge"
-# Growth Mindset Challenge: Web App with Streamlit and Python
-# Creating a Webapp using python and streamlit
+ Growth Mindset Challenge: Web App with Streamlit and Python Creating a Webapp using Python and Streamlit